 The scheme is targeted to patients and their families in receipt of a means-tested benefit, those under 18 and those over 60 years of age, to improve access and choice by promoting self-care through the community pharmacy, including the provision of advice and where appropriate medicines provided at NHS expense, without the need to visit the GP practice.
+This is an important service, particularly in terms of managing Winter Pressures in the NHS.
 The service operates a referral system from and to local medical practices and other primary care providers.
 The service supports the Choose Well campaign, by encouraging patients to use community pharmacies as a first choice as opposed to other services such as Urgent Treatment Centres or A&E Departments.